Blowing the lid off the final five troubling secrets about the Medicare Nursing Home Compare five-star rating system

-- The $1.5 billion that nursing homes misappropriated from Medicare represented 5.6% of the total $26.9 billion that Medicare paid nursing homes.
+- The $1.5 billion that nursing homes misappropriated from Medicare represented 5.6 percent of the total $26.9 billion that Medicare paid nursing homes.

 - Nursing homes’ Medicare upcoding of claims resulted in nursing homes receiving $1.2 billion in misappropriated Medicare payments.

-- About 50% of nursing homes’ upcoded claims were for ultrahigh physical, occupational, or speech therapy, which is the highest and most expensive of five levels of therapy used to determine Medicare reimbursements to nursing homes.
+- About 50 percent of nursing homes’ upcoded claims were for ultrahigh physical, occupational, or speech therapy, which is the highest and most expensive of five levels of therapy used to determine Medicare reimbursements to nursing homes.

-- For 57% of the upcoded claims, nursing homes reported levels of therapy on the Minimum Data Set (MDS)—the federally mandated, standardized assessment of a patient’s clinical condition, functional status, and care needs—that did not match the reported levels in patients’ medical records.
+- For 57 percent of the upcoded claims, nursing homes reported levels of therapy on the Minimum Data Set (MDS)—the federally mandated standardized assessment of a patient’s clinical condition, functional status, and care needs—that did not match the reported levels in patients’ medical records.

-- For 25% of the upcoded claims, the therapy that nursing homes reported in patients’ medical records was medically unreasonable and unnecessary.
+- For 25 percent of the upcoded claims, the therapy that nursing homes reported in patients’ medical records was medically unreasonable and unnecessary.
 For example, OIG’s November 2012 study said:

 In one case, the SNF [skilled nursing facility] provided the highest level of therapy to the beneficiary even though the medical record indicated that the physician refused to sign the order for therapy.
 In another example, the SNF provided an excessive amount of therapy to the beneficiary given her condition.
 In another example, the SNF reported on the MDS that speech therapy was provided even though the record contained an evaluation of the beneficiary concluding that no speech therapy was needed and that speech therapy had not been provided.

-- About 2% of the 24.9% erroneous claims that nursing homes billed to Medicare were for patients who were not covered by Medicare for skilled nursing care because the patients did not receive or need the care.
+- About 2 percent of the erroneous claims that nursing homes billed to Medicare were for patients who were not covered by Medicare for skilled nursing care because the patients never received or needed the care.

-- For 47% of all claims that nursing homes billed to Medicare, nursing homes reported false information on the Minimum Data Set that was inconsistent with information in patients’ medical records.
+- For 47 percent of all claims that nursing homes billed to Medicare, nursing homes reported false information on the Minimum Data Set that was inconsistent with information in patients’ medical records.

 A nursing home’s falsification of self-reported patient assessment data can also falsely increase the facility’s staffing and overall star ratings on CMS’ Nursing Home Compare